djplaner/memex/journal/todays-note.md

 - Collections response
   - reach out to Damo - on this and Rocky visit
 - Robbie
+- Update bio to move away from higher ed

 - Uplift summaries to all
   - Follow up re: 1603LHS - in